WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 *Figure 19: Review comment - query about code - explanation

-The comment in the Figure 18 was unusual as it was mostly asking for clarification.
+The comment in Figure 18 was unusual as it was mostly asking for clarification.
 I provided a brief explanation as per the Figure 19.
 I explained where the dependency is registered within our app.

 ## Leading a code review

-Whis week  code review I have completed was on [View the current status of all OSOCC accommodation so that I can ensure that all personal and operational space needs are met](https://github.com/xinjoonha/SET09102_PURPLE/issues/90).
+This week's code review I completed was on [View the current status of all OSOCC accommodation so that I can ensure that all personal and operational space needs are met](https://github.com/xinjoonha/SET09102_PURPLE/issues/90).

 I looked through the list of basic code issues such as formatting, naming conventions or code smells.
-This pull request did not implement MVVM pattern so I included regarding that.
+This pull request did not implement the MVVM pattern so I included comments regarding that and some explanations on why it should be done.

 ```
 using Undac.Models;